Ants are cold-blooded insects that need the sun’s heat to keep them warm. So, what happens to ants in winter when the temperature drops?

 - Ants with underground nests go deep underground – at least 4 feet under.
 This is a safe zone during winter because temperatures are warmer and steadier in soil and rocks than they are above ground, where wind and air really make it icy cold.

 - Some ants, especially those that live in shallow nests or above ground like carpenter ants, make glycerol in their blood in winter.
 Glycerol is made of sugar and alcohol, and it’s been likened to the antifreeze of ants because it stops ice from forming in their veins and damaging their bodies.
+(It’s interesting to note that some snails also use glycerol to get them through winter)

 The following video was made by an ant farm keeper, who shows how ants survive extremely cold winters (he lives in Canada):